KnowledgeXLab/SemFlowRAG/README.md

 # SemFlowRAG: Directed Semantic Flow from Abstraction to Evidence for Complex Reasoning

-SemFlowRAG is a novel framework for complex reasoning in Retrieval-Augmented Generation, designed to overcome the "Probability Black Holes" inherent in traditional graph-based retrieval.
-By constructing a Semantic Gradient Knowledge Graph and employing directed semantic flow, SemFlowRAG guides the retrieval process from abstract concepts to concrete evidence.
-This mechanism effectively prevents semantic drift and noise accumulation, ensuring that generated responses are logically rigorous, evidence-grounded, and highly accurate for multi-hop reasoning tasks.
+SemFlowRAG is a novel framework for complex reasoning that uses a Semantic Gradient Knowledge Graph to organize retrieval.
+Through directed semantic flow, it guides search from abstract concepts to concrete evidence.
+This hierarchical approach ensures generated responses are logically rigorous and grounded in precise factual details.

 ## Method Pipeline